8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

-We offer a range of periodontal therapy treatments to combat gum disease and its effects in Columbia, MD.
-Gum treatment options range from scalings (deep cleanings) that remove plaque and calculus (tartar) from beneath the gum line to surgical repair of lost gum and bone tissue.
-Gum disease treatment is a general dentistry service that can take various forms.
+We offer a range of periodontal treatments to combat gum disease and its effects in Columbia, MD.
+Gum treatment options range from deep cleanings to the surgical repair of lost gum and bone tissue.
+Gum disease treatment is a general dental service that can take various forms.

 But the goal is always to restore diseased tissues to health.
 Gum disease can spread from the gums to the jawbone that supports the teeth, and may even cause tooth loss in the most severe cases.